 - where the PI’s university, donor, or partner organization requires it.
 In this instance, IPA IRB will review the study as a secondary approver pending the primary institution’s approval.

-Studies that receive federal funding must be reviewed by an IRB registered with OHRP.
-Institutions engaged in IPA research that is federally funded must file and maintain a Federalwide Assurance (FWA) with OHRP, identifying in the FWA the IRBs on which it is reliant.
+Studies that receive federal funding must be reviewed by an IRB registered with the U.S. Department of Health and Human Services’ Office of Human Research Protections (OHRP).
+Institutions engaged in research that is federally funded must file and maintain a Federalwide Assurance (FWA) with OHRP, identifying in the FWA the IRBs on which it is reliant.
 In addition, the Institution must have in place a current IRB Authorization Agreement with the named IRB.